 Letting Agent Fees in Gibraltar

-Fee structures in Gibraltar are broadly consistent across agents, though the exact percentages and additional charges vary.
-Here is what to expect.
+Fee structures are broadly consistent across agents, though exact percentages and additional charges vary.
+Based on public market listings across Gibraltar agencies, here is what to expect.

-For a property renting at GBP 1,800 per month, a full management fee of 12% would cost GBP 216 per month or GBP 2,592 per year.
-That is a meaningful amount, so it is worth understanding exactly what is included before signing up.
+Typical Gibraltar rents run from £1,200 to £1,900 per month (as of May 2026).
+On a property renting at £1,800 per month, a full management fee of 12% works out to £216 per month or £2,592 per year.
+That is a meaningful figure, so understanding exactly what is included before signing up matters.

 Additional Costs to Watch For

-• Inventory charges.
-A detailed inventory with photographs at check-in is essential for protecting your deposit claim at the end of a tenancy.
+- Inventory charges.
+A detailed inventory with photographs at check-in is essential for protecting your deposit claim.
 Some agents include this in the tenant finding fee.
-Others charge separately, typically GBP 100 to 250 depending on the size and furnishing level of the property.
+Others charge separately, typically £100 to £250 depending on property size and furnishing level.

-• Renewal fees.
-When a tenant extends their lease, some agents charge a renewal administration fee.
-This can range from GBP 150 to 300.
+- Renewal fees.
+When a tenant extends their lease, some agents charge an administration fee of £150 to £300.
 Ask upfront whether renewals are included or charged separately.

-• Maintenance mark-ups.
-Some agents add a percentage on top of contractor invoices for coordinating repairs.
-This is usually 10-20% and may not be clearly disclosed in the initial fee schedule.
+- Maintenance mark-ups.
+Some agents add 10-20% on top of contractor invoices for coordinating repairs.
+This may not appear in the initial fee schedule.
 Ask directly whether the agent marks up maintenance costs.
+General contractors in Gibraltar charge £40 to £65 per hour (as of May 2026), so mark-ups compound quickly on larger jobs.

 Before instructing an agent, ask for a full written breakdown of every fee that could apply during the tenancy.
 A transparent agent will have no issue providing this.